himanshi-paraste/ci-cd-jenkins/README.md

 git push
 ```

-3. Jenkins should auto-trigger the build, rebuild Docker image, and deploy.
+Jenkins will trigger the build, rebuild Docker image, and deploy.

 ---

 ## 🌐 Step 10: Access the Flask App in Browser

-Open:

 ```
 http://<your-ec2-ip>:5000